 Cons: Principal will fluctuate in value and you must be able to stick with your strategy during the down times.
 In addition, there may be years where you will need to reduce your withdrawals.

 A balanced portfolio approach is relatively easy to follow and is flexible enough to withstand market volatility.
 Study the withdrawal rate rules you want to use to give this approach the greatest likelihood of success.

 Insurance companies issue contracts called annuities.
 With an immediate annuity in exchange for a lump-sum deposit, you receive income for life.

 Pros: Guaranteed lifetime income—even if you live past 100.

-Cons: Income will not keep pace with inflation unless you buy an inflation adjusted immediate annuity (which will have a much lower initial payout).
-If you want the highest payout you'll have no access to principal, nor will any remaining principal pass along to heirs.
+Cons: Income will not keep pace with inflation unless you buy an inflation-adjusted immediate annuity, which will have a much lower initial payout.
+If you want the highest payout, you'll have no access to the principal, nor will any remaining principal pass along to your heirs.

-Immediate annuities can be a good way to secure life-long cash flow if you need the highest payout possible from your current principal.
-Learn the ins and outs immediate annuities before you buy.
+Immediate annuities can be a good way to secure lifelong cash flow if you need the highest payout possible from your current principal.
+Learn the ins and outs of immediate annuities before you buy.

 This approach uses something called time segmentation to match up your investments with the point in time they will be needed.
 It provides a logical process for how much to put in safe investments and how much to put in growth-oriented investments.

 Pros: Easy to understand and has the potential to deliver great results.